 Shall accept and carry out any and all responsibilities as may be assigned for the advancement and success of the association.

+Shall participate in all association meetings and functions.

+A Director can be discharged for non-compliance with responsibilities outlined in the bylaws by majority vote of the elected Board of Directors at a duly constituted meeting.
+A notice must be given to the Director seven days prior to the next duly constituted meeting.

 Will require a (2/3) vote of the Board of Directors to dismiss a member of the Board of Directors for conduct deemed detrimental to the association.
 A vote may be taken at the request of the President, 2 officers, the Sportsmanship Committee or 30% of the board members.

 Will require a (2/3) vote of the Board of Directors to dismiss a member of the Board of Directors for abandoning the duties of a board member.
 A vote may be taken at the request of the President, 2 officers, or 30% of the board members.
 Criteria for declaring abandonment would be one of the following: